Leading GPs and LPs confirmed are

 Dr. Chi is fluent in English and Mandarin.

-John Chu is a partner based in Beijing with KPMG China.
+John Gu is a partner based in Beijing with KPMG China.
 John worked extensively with private equity clients in all phases of the fund lifecycle, including onshore and offshore fund formation, portfolio investments, acquisitions, due diligence, as well as portfolio exits.

-Mr. Chu advises on tax and regulatory issues concerning a wide range of transactions in the PRC in the areas of M&A, private equity fund formation and structuring (for both RMB funds and offshore funds), real estate, infrastructure, structured finance, foreign investments and joint ventures in different sectors in the PRC.
+Mr. Gu advises on tax and regulatory issues concerning a wide range of transactions in the PRC in the areas of M&A, private equity fund formation and structuring (for both RMB funds and offshore funds), real estate, infrastructure, structured finance, foreign investments and joint ventures in different sectors in the PRC.

 He advises on tax aspects concerning PE executive compensations in the PRC, including carried interest and bonus arrangement.